 The death penalty is an inefficient, inequitable, and expensive government program that does not make our communities safer nor ensure swift and sure justice for victims’ families.
 Tennesseans believe that all people should be treated equally under the law, but Tennessee’s death penalty is applied unfairly, even for similar crimes.
 Some people are sentenced to die because they couldn’t afford a better lawyer or because they live in a county that often seeks the death penalty.
 In fact, forty percent of Tennessee’s death row comes from one county—Shelby—while half of Tennessee’s counties have never sent anyone to death row.
-The death penalty system continues to risk the execution of innocent people with 150 individuals nationwide released from death rows after evidence of their innocence came to light.
+The death penalty system continues to risk the execution of innocent people with over 150 individuals nationwide released from death rows after evidence of their innocence came to light.
 Tennessee has released four men wrongfully convicted and sentenced to death who languished on death row for decades.
 Tennessee continues to pay millions more to maintain this broken death penalty system than for a system who maximum sentence is life without parole.

 TADP has singular mission: to repeal the death penalty in the state of Tennessee.
 In the current political climate in this state, our mission requires education of Tennessee citizens and legislators on an issue that most people wish to avoid consideration of altogether.
 When people are confronted with the facts and compelled to consider them, they tend to agree, regardless of their political orientation, that the death penalty should be reconsidered.
 However, this is not an issue that affects the day to day lives of many people, and getting their attention and compelling action is a challenge.
 The road is long, and we need sustained action and funding of that action even though our progress (changing hearts and minds one person at a time) is not always apparent.